Pages

 As a general rule of thumb, I try to steer clear of other blogger's reviews before I pick up a book, as I'm reading it, and until I have written my own review.
 But with books like this, it's difficult to stay away.
 You need to read other people's takes on the book and the events that unfold within its pages like wings from a bird's back (see, even I'm starting with the poetic imagery now!)

-You need to see what others thought in order to at least try and obtain a coherent understanding of the wild ride of twists and turns that Surrender takes you on.
+You need to see what others thought to at least try and obtain a coherent understanding of the wild ride of twists and turns that Surrender takes you on.

 That is the precise reason why books like this one are so difficult to review.
 I can reveal very little of the plot unless I want to spoil it for you - and with a book this good, that's the last thing that I want to do.